This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-Do you have a ceiling fan that already has a light kit installed and are wondering if it’s possible to remove this kit from the fan without issues?
+Do you have a ceiling fan that comes with a light kit and are wondering if it’s possible to remove this kit from the fan without issues?
 Here’s what you want to know.

 Not all ceiling fans can be installed without the light kit.
 Ceiling fans that can be installed without the kit will have an easily removable kit (2-3 screws) and come with a replacement cover.
 Also make sure to properly cover and secure the light kit wires.

 Let’s go a little deeper into the details below.